Group-4-Web-Application-Development/travel-expert-backend/README.md

 ## API Endpoints

-### Contact Page

-- `GET /contacts` - Retrieve a list of all agency contacts
+`GET /contacts` - Retrieve a list of all agency contacts

-### Packages Page

-- `GET /packages` - Retrieve a list of all available travel packages
+`GET /packages` - Retrieve a list of all available travel packages

-- `POST /packages/:packageId/order` - Create a booking order for a specific package
+`POST /packages/:packageId/order` - Create a booking order for a specific package

-### Customer

-- `POST /customer` - Create a new customer
+`POST /customer` - Create a new customer